 Borrowers often come to us after getting misleading rate quotes from large banks or online lenders.
 This is because the loan officers sometimes quote rates before obtaining all of the necessary information.

-There are many factors that influence interest rates.
+There are many factors that affect a borrower’s interest rate.
 This is why it is impossible for us to just quote a rate before assessing all the factors.

 What Affects Rates?